Our Community Need

 Findings from the Komen Virginia Blue Ridge Affiliate 2015-2019 Community Profile Report reveal that access to and timely progression through the breast cancer continuum of care is believed to reduce breast cancer mortality rates and numbers of late-stage diagnoses.
 Receiving regular screening mammograms lowers an individual’s risk of dying from breast cancer; however, individuals often present with late-stage diagnoses and would have a greater chance of survival if the breast cancer was found early and treated.
 In addition, mortality and late-stage incidence rates are highest among Black women.
 Disparities in breast health education and services are influenced by the rural landscape and socioeconomic barriers.

-The Komen Virginia Blue Ridge Affiliate has identified the following funding priority areas:
+Through the Community Profile Report, Komen Virginia Blue Ridge Affiliate has identified the following target communities:

 - The Central Blue Ridge Region (Roanoke County, Roanoke City, Radford City)